Civil service reforms: Imran’s dream faces resistance from within cabinet

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-In the mid last month, the first civil service reform proposal, prepared by the task force led by Dr Ishrat Husain, was presented before the federal cabinet but it could not get the approval of the top-most decision-making body of the country.
+In mid last month, the first civil service reform proposal, prepared by the task force led by Dr Ishrat Husain, was presented before the federal cabinet but it could not get the approval of the topmost decision making body of the country.

 The proposal, pertaining to the procedure of federal secretaries’ appointment and security of their tenure, was referred to a ministerial committee following some strong opposition voices within the cabinet against this proposal.